abusedmedia/Presenta-WWW/content/blog/how-to-create-personalized-newsletter-headers-with-presenta-platform.md

 ---
 date: 2021-09-21
-title: How to create personalized newsletter headers with PRESENTA platform
+title: How to create personalized newsletter images with PRESENTA
 category: tutorials
 ---

-<mark>**Personalized newsletters**</mark> is a key aspect in any **Marketing Automation** strategy.
+<mark>**Personalized newsletters**</mark> are a key aspect in any **Marketing Automation** strategy.

-With **PRESENTA** you can <mark>generate thousand</mark> of personalized headers automatically, ready to be included in your newsletter campaigns.
+With **PRESENTA** you can <mark>generate thousand</mark> of personalized images automatically, ready to be included as newsletter header for in your campaigns.

 ![](comp.jpg)

-In this walk-through you can see how to configure a **PRESENTA Data-Driven Template** to generate thousand of personalized and unique images, one for each of your recipient.
+In this walk-through we're learning how to configure a **Data-Driven Template** to generate thousand of personalized and unique images, one for each of your recipient.

 ## Design the template

-You can choose a pre-built template and customize it further or start from scratch and create your very own template with a visual editor:
+You can choose a pre-built template and customize it further or start from scratch and create your very own template with the visual editor, no code is required:

 ![](design.gif)

 ## Set the dynamic properties

 We need to tell the software which are the dynamic properties.
 Set a meaningful and unique name to each object we want to be dynamic.
 It can be text content, image url, shape color or even a QRCode url as well:

 ![](set.gif)